bernhardAxonIvy/doc/source/engine-guide/monitoring/logging.rst

 The Runtime Log is a well-known `designer feature <simulate-process-models-debugger-runtimelog-view>`_ and disabled by default in the |ivy-engine| to prevent a flood of log messages, which can decrease performance and filling the disk.
-But you can set the log level of a specific runtime logger to get the logs also on the |ivy-engine|.
+But you can set the log level of a specific runtime logger and bring them even to another file to get the logs also on the |ivy-engine|.

 The name of the runtime logger has a well defined format: